 The modules due to run next year may vary from the list above, depending on staff availability, research priorities, and student uptake.
 While we do our best to run as wide a variety of subjects as possible, it is not always possible to offer every module.

 You are permitted to study up to 15 CATS worth of external modules during your second year of study and/or 30 CATS in your final year (up to 45 in total).
 CATS = Credit Accumulation and Transfer Scheme.
 These modules must be honours level and agreed by the external department.
 If you opt to take a language course as an external option in your final year, this cannot be a beginners course unless it is beginners accelerated.

 Four years full-time study leading to the degree of of LLB (Honours) or LLB (Pass).

 Students studying abroad are required to take such modules at the host university as the Law School may designate from time to time.

 Students can choose to spend a year abroad in France at one of the destinations listed below.

-Born in 2019 from the merger of the universities of Paris Diderot, Paris Descartes and Institut de physique du globe de Paris, the ambition of Université de Paris is to lead and develop an exceptional potential to meet the challenges of tomorrow’s society.
+Born in 2019 from the merger of the universities of Paris Diderot, Paris Descartes and Institut de physique du globe de Paris, the ambition of Université Paris Cité is to lead and develop an exceptional potential to meet the challenges of tomorrow’s society.

 Paris is known for its romanticism, fashion, food, art and culture.
 As one of the largest cities in Europe and the French capital, it is also a political and economic hub.